• HOME

 Open to Cars: Summer (June-Aug/Sept.)

-Or, if you’re so inclined, you can take advantage of the small period when the Going-to-the-Sun Road is open to bikes and pedestrians only.
-Although you’ll have to power your own transportation (I recommend biking, as you can see more of the park in the same amount of time,) and you may encounter less-than-favorable weather, you’ll avoid most of the crowds.
-(Recommended.)
+I recommend taking advantage of the small period when the Going-to-the-Sun Road is open to bikes and pedestrians only.
+Although you’ll have to power your own transportation, you can see more of the park in the same amount of time.
+While it’s possible you may encounter less-than-favorable weather, you’ll avoid most of the crowds.
+(Highly recommended.)

 You can check out current information, as well as the dates of past openings and closings, on the official Glacier National Park Going-to-the-Sun information page.